-She didn’t even flinch.
-She didn’t turn to look at me either.
-“Well, I won’t even lie and tell you that I’m sorry,” she croaked, disdainfully.
+She doesn’t even flinch.
+She doesn’t turn to look at me either.
+“Well, I won’t even lie and tell you that I’m sorry,” she croaks, disdainfully.

 “Goodnight, Chris.
 I’ll be back in the morning.”

 “Okay.
 Goodnight, Allen.
-I see you then.”
+I’ll see you then.”
 I turn back to Butterfly.
 Her head is still bowed.
-Her face horribly bruised and her hair is stringy and dirty…and she’s the most beautiful sight that I’ve seen in days.
+Her face horribly bruised and her hair is stringy and dirty… and she’s the most beautiful sight that I’ve seen in days.

 “My Butterfly,” I whisper against her lips as I ache to kiss her, to show her what she means to me, how beautiful she will always be to me no matter what bruises she wears.
 My lips travel down her jaw to her neck peppering soft gentle kisses.
 “My beautiful Butterfly… I thought I lost you… I don’t know what I’d do without you…”

-“You’re staying, aren’t you?”
-She looks at me with frightened, hopeful eyes.
+“You’re staying, aren’t you?” she asks, looking at me with frightened, hopeful eyes.